Codeminer42/braspag_ruby/README.md

 # Braspag

-Provides an easier Ruby integration with the Braspag payment gateway.
+Provides an easier Ruby integration with the Braspag payment gateway using SOAP.

 ## Installation